Wife: Women's income affects the dynamics of heterosexual love relationships

 The effect of women's income on heterosexual relationships’ dynamics depends on several factors.
 If the couple has strong traditional values, the income of women will affect men's gender identity and affect their well-being.
 If they have strong liberal values, the income of a woman will make the woman the provider of the house and put the man in a more domestic role.
-However, in most cases, a couple will a mutually dependent relationship, where the woman's income is needed, but at the same time women have to do the majority of the housework.
+However, in most cases a couple will develop a mutually dependent relationship where the woman's income is needed, but at the same time the woman will do the majority of the housework.

 At the beginning of the 1970s the traditional dynamic was that women performed domestic labor and that men worked for income due to the economic pressures in place.
 Eventually, second wave feminism challenged this dynamic.
 Starting in the 1980s, correlations between higher income of women and higher rates of divorce began decreasing.

 The economic independence theory establishes that if one side of the couple provides more than 60% of the total income of the couple, there is a dependence effect.
 Therefore, in recent decades women have had a major increase in their economic independence.
 At the same time, women have had to wrestle with other economic decisions, such as the postponement of motherhood.